FontoXML/fontoxml-table-flow-xhtml/README.md

 	// This will show buttons that insert a new column or row.
 Optional, defaults to false.
 	showInsertionWidget: true,

-	// This will show areas that can be hovered over to hightlight a column or row and that can be clicked to show a operations popover.
+	// This will show areas that can be hovered over to select a column or row and that can be clicked to show a operations popover.
 Optional, defaults to false.
-	showHighlightingWidget: true
+	showSelectionWidget: true

 	// This XPath expression determines whether or not a table has the ability to be collapsed.
 Optional, defaults to 'false()'.
 	// $rowCount and $columnCount helper variables can also optionally be used in the XPath expression to make it easier to configure